nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/BOOK_3_ASSESSMENT.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/nashville-software-school/client-side-mastery/srb-split-glassdale/book-3-deshawns-dog-walking/chapters/scripts/assessment.sh)"
 ```

 The script will place some boilerplate code in the following directory.
-Once complete, open in VS Code and start fixing bugs.
-You will need to either write some new code, or make changes to existing code to make it all work.

 ```sh
 workspace/assessments/debugging-events
 ```

+Then open that directory in VS Code and start fixing bugs.
+You will need to either write some new code, or make changes to existing code to make it all work.